TABLE OF CONTENTS

 From within your course, click on the Gradebook tab.
 This will bring you to the course's Gradebook.

-Global Grades Page
+Access Your Gradebook from the Global Grades Page

 From the main Blackboard Navigation, click Grades.
 This will bring you to the Global Grades Page.
 Here you will see a list all of your courses (in alphabetical order) and the current status of grading.
 Locate a course and click on View All Work to go to that course's Gradebook.